 The primary goal of Darby Dyar's research is to understand how hydrogen and oxygen are distributed throughout our solar system, particularly in terrestrial bodies such as the Earth, the Moon, Mars, and the parent bodies of meteorites.
-Dyar uses several different types of spectroscopy to study rocks that originated from 90- to 0-km depth in the Earth, as well as lunar rocks and Martian meteorite samples collected from Antarctica.
+Dyar uses Mössbauer, reflectance, Raman, synchrotron, and LIBS spectroscopies.
+She studies rocks from diverse localities on Earth from the deep oceans to Antarctica, as well as lunar rocks and meteorite samples.

 - "Video: Professor Darby Dyar discusses Mars Research," Office of Communications and Marketing, October 14, 2015

 - "MHC Professor Darby Dyar discusses her research at TEDxSpringfield," Office of Communications and Marketing, October 13, 2015

 - "Dyar Talks to Republican about Life on Moon," Springfield Republican, January 21, 2014